Research Program Manager - Fisheries

 Due to the high number of applications received by ACIAR, the Committee are unable to provide individual feedback to those candidates not selected for interview.
 The agency’s selection processes are governed by the requirements of the Public Service Act 1999.
 Candidates are judged individually against the relevant selection criteria as well as comparatively against other candidates for the position.
 The selection committee (usually three members) will determine applicants’ comparative merit for the position based on their application, performance at interview and comments from referees.

-Applying for jobs within the Australian Public Service can be different from other types of job application processes, if you need advice on how to apply for jobs in the Australian Government try JobAccess.
+Applying for jobs within the Australian Public Service can be different from other types of job application processes, if you need advice on how to apply for jobs in the Australian Government try JobAccess or APS Jobs.

 ACIAR House is located in the suburb of Bruce in the Australian Capital Territory.
 Map and directions